lowrycito/handbook/pages/study-manual-general-handbook.md

 Doctrinal Foundation

   * 1\.
-God’s Plan and Your Role in the Work of Salvation and Exaltation
+God’s Plan and Your Role in His Work of Salvation and Exaltation

     * 1.0.
-IntroductionThis chapter will help you gain a vision of God’s plan of happiness, the work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
+IntroductionThis chapter will help you gain a vision of God’s plan of happiness, His work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
     * 1.1.
-God’s Plan of HappinessThis chapter will help you gain a vision of God’s plan of happiness, the work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
+God’s Plan of HappinessThis chapter will help you gain a vision of God’s plan of happiness, His work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
     * 1.2.
-The Work of Salvation and Exaltation
+God’s Work of Salvation and Exaltation

       * 1.2.
-The Work of Salvation and ExaltationThis chapter will help you gain a vision of God’s plan of happiness, the work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
+God’s Work of Salvation and ExaltationThis chapter will help you gain a vision of God’s plan of happiness, His work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
       * 1.2.1.
-Living the Gospel of Jesus ChristThis chapter will help you gain a vision of God’s plan of happiness, the work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
+Living the Gospel of Jesus ChristThis chapter will help you gain a vision of God’s plan of happiness, His work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
       * 1.2.2.
-Caring for Those in NeedThis chapter will help you gain a vision of God’s plan of happiness, the work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
+Caring for Those in NeedThis chapter will help you gain a vision of God’s plan of happiness, His work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
       * 1.2.3.
-Inviting All to Receive the GospelThis chapter will help you gain a vision of God’s plan of happiness, the work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
+Inviting All to Receive the GospelThis chapter will help you gain a vision of God’s plan of happiness, His work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
       * 1.2.4.
-Uniting Families for EternityThis chapter will help you gain a vision of God’s plan of happiness, the work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
+Uniting Families for EternityThis chapter will help you gain a vision of God’s plan of happiness, His work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
     * 1.3.
 The Purpose of the Church

       * 1.3.
-The Purpose of the ChurchThis chapter will help you gain a vision of God’s plan of happiness, the work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
+The Purpose of the ChurchThis chapter will help you gain a vision of God’s plan of happiness, His work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
       * 1.3.1.
-Priesthood Authority and KeysThis chapter will help you gain a vision of God’s plan of happiness, the work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
+Priesthood Authority and KeysThis chapter will help you gain a vision of God’s plan of happiness, His work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
       * 1.3.2.
-Covenants and OrdinancesThis chapter will help you gain a vision of God’s plan of happiness, the work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
+Covenants and OrdinancesThis chapter will help you gain a vision of God’s plan of happiness, His work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
       * 1.3.3.
-Prophetic DirectionThis chapter will help you gain a vision of God’s plan of happiness, the work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
+Prophetic DirectionThis chapter will help you gain a vision of God’s plan of happiness, His work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
       * 1.3.4.
-ScripturesThis chapter will help you gain a vision of God’s plan of happiness, the work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
+ScripturesThis chapter will help you gain a vision of God’s plan of happiness, His work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
       * 1.3.5.
-Gospel Learning and Teaching SupportThis chapter will help you gain a vision of God’s plan of happiness, the work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
+Gospel Learning and Teaching SupportThis chapter will help you gain a vision of God’s plan of happiness, His work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
       * 1.3.6.
-Service and Leadership OpportunitiesThis chapter will help you gain a vision of God’s plan of happiness, the work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
+Service and Leadership OpportunitiesThis chapter will help you gain a vision of God’s plan of happiness, His work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
       * 1.3.7.
-A Community of SaintsThis chapter will help you gain a vision of God’s plan of happiness, the work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
+A Community of SaintsThis chapter will help you gain a vision of God’s plan of happiness, His work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
     * 1.4.
-Your Role in God’s WorkThis chapter will help you gain a vision of God’s plan of happiness, the work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
+Your Role in God’s WorkThis chapter will help you gain a vision of God’s plan of happiness, His work of salvation and exaltation, and the purpose of The Church of Jesus Christ of Latter-day Saints.
   * 2\.
-Supporting Individuals and Families in the Work of Salvation and Exaltation
+Supporting Individuals and Families in God’s Work of Salvation and Exaltation

     * 2.0.
-IntroductionThis chapter will help you gain a vision of the role of the family in God’s plan, the work of salvation and exaltation in the home, and the relationship between the home and the Church.
+IntroductionThis chapter will help you gain a vision of the role of the family in God’s plan, God’s work of salvation and exaltation in the home, and the relationship between the home and the Church.
     * 2.1.
 The Role of the Family in God’s Plan

       * 2.1.
-The Role of the Family in God’s PlanThis chapter will help you gain a vision of the role of the family in God’s plan, the work of salvation and exaltation in the home, and the relationship between the home and the Church.
+The Role of the Family in God’s PlanThis chapter will help you gain a vision of the role of the family in God’s plan, God’s work of salvation and exaltation in the home, and the relationship between the home and the Church.
       * 2.1.1.
-Eternal FamiliesThis chapter will help you gain a vision of the role of the family in God’s plan, the work of salvation and exaltation in the home, and the relationship between the home and the Church.
+Eternal FamiliesThis chapter will help you gain a vision of the role of the family in God’s plan, God’s work of salvation and exaltation in the home, and the relationship between the home and the Church.
       * 2.1.2.
-Husband and WifeThis chapter will help you gain a vision of the role of the family in God’s plan, the work of salvation and exaltation in the home, and the relationship between the home and the Church.
+Husband and WifeThis chapter will help you gain a vision of the role of the family in God’s plan, God’s work of salvation and exaltation in the home, and the relationship between the home and the Church.
       * 2.1.3.
-Parents and ChildrenThis chapter will help you gain a vision of the role of the family in God’s plan, the work of salvation and exaltation in the home, and the relationship between the home and the Church.
+Parents and ChildrenThis chapter will help you gain a vision of the role of the family in God’s plan, God’s work of salvation and exaltation in the home, and the relationship between the home and the Church.
     * 2.2.
-The Work of Salvation and Exaltation in the Home
+God’s Work of Salvation and Exaltation in the Home

       * 2.2.
-The Work of Salvation and Exaltation in the HomeThis chapter will help you gain a vision of the role of the family in God’s plan, the work of salvation and exaltation in the home, and the relationship between the home and the Church.
+God’s Work of Salvation and Exaltation in the HomeThis chapter will help you gain a vision of the role of the family in God’s plan, God’s work of salvation and exaltation in the home, and the relationship between the home and the Church.
       * 2.2.1.
-A Home Where the Spirit Is PresentThis chapter will help you gain a vision of the role of the family in God’s plan, the work of salvation and exaltation in the home, and the relationship between the home and the Church.
+A Home Where the Spirit Is PresentThis chapter will help you gain a vision of the role of the family in God’s plan, God’s work of salvation and exaltation in the home, and the relationship between the home and the Church.
       * 2.2.2.
-Sabbath ObservanceThis chapter will help you gain a vision of the role of the family in God’s plan, the work of salvation and exaltation in the home, and the relationship between the home and the Church.
+Sabbath ObservanceThis chapter will help you gain a vision of the role of the family in God’s plan, God’s work of salvation and exaltation in the home, and the relationship between the home and the Church.
       * 2.2.3.
-Gospel Study and Learning at HomeThis chapter will help you gain a vision of the role of the family in God’s plan, the work of salvation and exaltation in the home, and the relationship between the home and the Church.
+Gospel Study and Learning at HomeThis chapter will help you gain a vision of the role of the family in God’s plan, God’s work of salvation and exaltation in the home, and the relationship between the home and the Church.
       * 2.2.4.
-Home Evening and Other ActivitiesThis chapter will help you gain a vision of the role of the family in God’s plan, the work of salvation and exaltation in the home, and the relationship between the home and the Church.
+Home Evening and Other ActivitiesThis chapter will help you gain a vision of the role of the family in God’s plan, God’s work of salvation and exaltation in the home, and the relationship between the home and the Church.
       * 2.2.5.
-Supporting IndividualsThis chapter will help you gain a vision of the role of the family in God’s plan, the work of salvation and exaltation in the home, and the relationship between the home and the Church.
+Supporting IndividualsThis chapter will help you gain a vision of the role of the family in God’s plan, God’s work of salvation and exaltation in the home, and the relationship between the home and the Church.
     * 2.3.
-The Relationship between the Home and the ChurchThis chapter will help you gain a vision of the role of the family in God’s plan, the work of salvation and exaltation in the home, and the relationship between the home and the Church.
+The Relationship between the Home and the ChurchThis chapter will help you gain a vision of the role of the family in God’s plan, God’s work of salvation and exaltation in the home, and the relationship between the home and the Church.
   * 3\.
 Priesthood Principles

     * 3.0.
 IntroductionThrough the priesthood, Heavenly Father accomplishes His work “to bring to pass the immortality and eternal life of man” (Moses 1:39).